noec764/erpnext/docs/dooks/buying/supplier.md

 In the Supplier form, check the "Block Supplier" checkbox.
 Next, choose the "Hold Type".

 The hold types are as follows:
-- Invoices: Dooks will not allow Purchase Invoices or Purchase Orders to be created for the supplier
+- Invoices: Dokie will not allow Purchase Invoices or Purchase Orders to be created for the supplier
-- Payments: Dooks will not allow Payment Entries to be created for the Supplier
+- Payments: Dokie will not allow Payment Entries to be created for the Supplier
-- All: Dooks will apply both hold types above
+- All: Dokie will apply both hold types above

 After selecting the hold type, you can optionally set a release date in the "Release Date" field.

 Take note of the following:
-- If you do not select a hold type, Dooks will set it to "All"
+- If you do not select a hold type, Dokie will set it to "All"
-- If you do not set a release date, Dooks will hold the Supplier indefinitely
+- If you do not set a release date, Dokie will hold the Supplier indefinitely

 {next}